Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Construction of

 \section{Construction of $\M_{k,l+1} (M,A)$}

-In this section, we construct a new moduli space $\M_{k,l+1}(M,A)$ for a stable domain having at least one interior marked point~$z_0$, that is $k+l>0$.
-We do so by gluing together several copies of decorated versions of $\overline{\mathfrak{M}}_{k,l+1}(M,b)$.
+In this section, we construct a new moduli space $\M_{k,l+1}(M,A)$ assuming there is at least one interior marked point~$z_0$.
+The construction is carried by gluing together several copies of decorated versions of $\overline{\mathfrak{M}}_{k,l+1}(M,b)$.
 The decorations on the interior marked points are used to provide an order within the conjugate pairs on the double.\\

 For $b\in\H_2(M,L)$, let $\bar{b}=-\tau_*(b)$.
 Let $\o\co\H_2(M,L)\ri\H_2(M)$ be the homomorphism described as follows.
 With the choice~(\ref{eq_hlg}), we simply take the double of the bordered map as described in Section \ref{transv_sec}.
 With the choice~(\ref{eq_htg}), we define $\o(b)\in H_2(M;\mathbb{Q})$ for $b\in H_2(M,L;\mathbb{Q})$ to be the unique element which maps to $b-\tau_*(b)$ under the homomorphism and satisfies $\tau_*(\o(b))=-\o(b)$.
 Over $\mathbb{Z}$, this element is not unique and the difference between every two such elements is torsion; this is the reason we take $\Q$ instead of $\Z$ coefficients.
 We observe that $\o(b)=\o(\bar{b})$.